arnavsolanki123/liverpool-team-analysis/README.md

 # liverpool-team-analysis

-# Team Analysis SQL Queries
+# football Team Analysis SQL Queries

 This repository contains a set of SQL queries used to analyze the performance and statistics of a specific football team, in this case, Liverpool.
 Below are the queries categorized by the type of analysis they perform: